ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

 ## Initialize Object

 The first step is to initialize an Object.
-This creates an Object in the AOS and marks it as _Staging_.
+This creates an Object in the AOS with a status of _Initializing_ and marks it as _Staging_.
 As long as an Object is in the staging area data can be uploaded to it.

+!!!
+Tip "Hash validation"

+    If you provide a hash with the initializing of an Object it will be automatically validated by the DataProxy after the data upload has been finished.
+This ensures that the upload was successful and complete.

 !!!
 Info